 Every state around the world has a different set of policies and regulations.
 As a new homeowner, you do not want to skip reviewing them.
 This mistake often results in hefty fines.
 For instance, certain states require you to register with the authority to install the security system.

-This is to facilitate quick action on the parts of the authority in case there is any probable danger.
+This is to facilitate quick action on the part of the authority in case there is any probable danger.
 It is imperative you know about the laws and the regulations.

 Getting insurance for your property is also mandatory in certain states.
 It is a decision that an intelligent owner makes to avoid additional costs in case of any mishap.
 It casts a safety net over your finances for certain unforeseen expenses happening in the future.
 All in all, it is essential to have insurance and carefully go through the terms and the range of coverage.